 Emergency Lights With Battery Backup

 You can install LED lamps, halogen, or incandescent emergency lights that are individually battery operated.
-They are not installed into the main lighting system but operate separately for emergency use only.
+They are not installed into the primary lighting system but operate separately for emergency use only.
 You get the same 90 minutes average power time as with the inverter.
 It's a great option if all you need are emergency lights to keep you on the right side of safety code regulations.

 Emergency Backup Drivers For Lighting